 If you think about it, this isn’t surprising.
 If you were thinking about a facelift a few years ago, you could do it during the pandemic when you work from home.
 Your recovery can take place with few people seeing you during your recovery period.
 You also don’t need to take a vacation from work.

 There are many reasons why surgical procedures have surged during the pandemic and the ease of recovery is a big factor.
 Whether it is recovery from a nose job, breast augmentation or an eyelid lift, recovery when working from home has been a big factor.

 One of the biggest reasons people have gotten plastic surgeries during the pandemic is the ‘Zoom Boom.’
 Millions of Americans have been using Zoom to have daily meetings with their co-workers as they do their jobs.
 They have been seeing themselves on video camera for hours per day and may have noticed things about their faces that they didn’t like.

 For example, a computer camera may show your face’s lines, wrinkles and saggy skin.
 Zoom has been an impetus for those people to have cosmetic procedures, including facelifts and dermal fillers.

 During the pandemic, a lot changed in plastic surgery.
 Some procedures have surged in popularity.
-Breast augmentation, liposuction, and eyelid surgery, facelifts, and rhinoplasties have always been popular.
+Breast reduction and breast augmentation, liposuction, and eyelid surgery, facelifts, and rhinoplasties have always been popular.
 These procedures have stayed popular because working remotely lets people do their recoveries at home without downtime.